Pauldwyer/Yoga-club/README.md

 The site was built as my portfolio project 1 for my course in Full Stack Software Development with the Code Institute.

-The scope of this project was to build a static front-end site to present useful information to users, using all the technologies that I have learned about so far.

 Link to the live site [Duncannon-Yoga-Club](https://pauldwyer.github.io/Yoga-club/index.html)

 ![Responsive Mockup](https://res.cloudinary.com/dwswn1jvq/image/upload/c_scale,w_620/v1660522565/Duncannon%20Yoga%20Club/am-i-responsive_ma6ghk.png)

+## UX

+### Project Goals

+- The scope of this project was to build a static front-end site to present useful information to users, using all the technologies that I have learned about so far.
+- Data is to be presented to help users achieve their goals, e.g. learning about a product/service in which they are interested.
+The presentation of this data advances the site owner's goals.

+### User Stories

+- As a visiting user, I want to know the values to club stand for.
+- As a visiting user, I want to see supporting images of classes.
+- As a visiting user, I want to learn about different types of Yoga.
+- As a visiting user, I want to have the ability to contact the the site for more information.
+- As a visiting user, I want to be able to access the clubs social media through the site.
+- As a visiting user, I want to know the address of the club and have a interactive google map available.
+- As a visiting user, I want to easily navigate between the different pages of the site.

 ## Features